MartinThoma/MartinThoma.github.io/_drafts/2015-05-25-languages-for-back-ends.md

 * [Comparison of programming languages](https://en.wikipedia.org/wiki/Comparison_of_programming_languages)

+## Conclusion

+Thinking about it that carefully, I see three languages which seem to be suitable for back ends for me:

+* Go: Fast and compiled
+* node.js: Good scalability
+* Python: It is the language I know best and of which I like the syntax best.
+  Besides that, it has a very nice and clear syntax, good community-developed coding style standards and is very easy to read and well-documented.

+Not suitable seem to be:

+* PHP: Because of the language inconsistencies which seem to make it pretty hard to make a reliable back end
+* C#: The technology stack is too Microsoft centered.
+* Java: Too clumsy syntax, too hard to get it work.

+The other programming languages could be very good choices.
+I simply don't know it.
+I am very curious if rust will be used for back ends.

 ## Credits
 As I don't have much experience with web development, I asked a few friends to have a look at the different parts of the article.
-They looked especially at plain wrong statements, if I named the important frameworks / tools.
+They looked especially at plain wrong statements, if I named "all" the important frameworks / tools.
 They might not completely agree with the comparison to other language (after all, I wrote the article), but they helped me a lot to get things not too wrong:

 * Java: Checked by Sören.
 He has several years of experience with Java web development.
 * Rust, JavaScript and Go: Johannes
 * PHP: Stefan
-* Python: Me?
-* C#: ?